-Reports provided by the CSF team in September 2021 indicate that the number of increased places has not kept up with the increase in EHCPs.
-The CSF team will be working with the Department for Education (DfE) over the autumn as part of the 'Safety Valve Intervention Programme' with a view to submit a proposal to DfE for future plans.
+Reports provided by the CSF team in June 2022 indicate that the number of increased places has not kept up with the increase in EHCPs.
+The CSF team has reached agreement with the Department for Education (DfE) in March 2022 as part of the 'Safety Valve Intervention Programme' with funding being provided by the DfE.
 The actual and projected fall in demand for primary school places, and the projected fall in demand for secondary school places offers the opportunity to deliver additional specialist spaces for a lower capital cost and make the best use of buildings.
 Funding and delivery information relating to education projects can be found in Section 12 of this document.